 With our free assessment tool, you can get an accurate installation estimate in just a few days without even needing to meet with an electrician.
 Simply take a few photos of your electrical panel and desired location for the EV charger and answer a few questions about your home, including everything from your current electrical setup to any custom requests or needs you may have.

-After receiving your information, our advanced Artificial Intelligence (AI) software will analyze and select the best-suited EV charging station and a WattLogic-certified installer from your local area.
+After receiving your information, our advanced Artificial Intelligence (AI) software will analyze and select the best-suited EV charging station and a WattLogic-verified installer from your local area.
 Then, we will immediately provide you with a detailed estimate of the cost to install a Level 2 charging station at your preferred location.

 Given the different factors that come into play when charging an EV at home, taking advantage of our free assessment tool from WattLogic could be just what you need to make the installation process simple, quick, and efficient!